zeroincombenze/tools/z0bug_odoo/docs/usage.rst

 `set_test_company(self)`

-Create or update company to test.
+Create or update company to test and assign it to current user as default company.
 This function should be put in setUp().

 `create_id(model, values)`